hillgrand/angular-style-guide/README.md

           * **Models (Non NGRX)** (one / has directory / no barrel necessary) - Must contain services for each individual store.
 The models are used for component/directive/pipe <-> store communication.
 All communication should be done through the models.

     3. Resolving Data - [HG Resolvers](https://github.com/IliaIdakiev/hg-resolvers) (**DO NOT USE ANGULAR RESOLVERS FOR LOADING ASYNC DATA**): Every ((sub)feature) module must have one `-resolvers` directory that contains all the resolver directives used for resolving data that will be presented inside the views.
 Resolvers **CAN BE SHARED** and if so they should be put inside the nearest shared module inside a `-resolvers` directory.
+Each `autoResolve` resolver should have as inputs all dependencies in order for it to be able to automatically resolve whenever something changes.
+This will result to all actions containing the data that needs to be sent to the backend (in most cases you should't select data from the store inside the effects).

     4. Routing - All routing and navigation should done through NGRX and the router service should only be used to get state that is not present in the `routerModel`.